Douglas S. Freeman High School Bands

 Brittany Siler (Color Guard Instructor) is a graduate of Freeman High School, and is now a senior at James Madison University majoring in Instrumental Music Education.
 She was a member of Freeman’s color guard for 3 years, and was captain her senior year.
 She also participated in Godwin High School’s winter guard program in high school.
 Brittany is currently a member of the color guard for the Marching Royal Dukes as well as a member of JMU Nuance Purple Winter Guard.
 She also serves on the executive board for Sigma Tau Iota (FLOC), the color guard service organization at JMU.

-Rob Blankenship (Director) was named Director of Bands at DSF in 2006.
-Prior to that, he taught music at Longan Elementary School and Pemberton Elementary School in Henrico County.
+Rob Blankenship (Director) has been teaching music in Henrico County for the past 18 years.
+In 2006 he was named Director of Bands at DSF.
+Prior to that, he taught music at Longan Elementary School and Pemberton Elementary School.
 He is an alumnus of Douglas Freeman High School and a holds a Bachelor of Music degree from Longwood College.
 Before attending Longwood, Mr. Blankenship served in the United States Army with the 26th Army Band at Ft.
 Hamilton, NY and the 1st Cavalry Division Band at Ft.
 Hood, TX.
 His duties in the army included service as a clarinet player, saxophone player, vocalist and arranger.
 He is a member of Phi Beta Mu International Bandmasters Frathernity, the National Association for Music Education (NAfMe), and Phi Mu Alpha Sinfonia.
 He is a regular performer with The Commonwealth Winds, is the associate director of the Richmond Concert Band and is the director of the Richmond Jazz Band.
 He is also an amateur composer and arranger.
 In 2012 his composition "Hail To Longwood U" was chosen by Longwood University as the school's new fight song.
 Mr. Blankenship lives in Henrico County with his wife, Angie, and their two children, Jesse and Julie.